appurist/reactivator/README.md

 })

-// Let's define a more complex watch handler for object and array changes function onChangeTest3 (name, prop, old, val, obj) {
+// Let's define a more complex watch handler for object and array changes
+// This is an ugly function provided to show how powerful the parameters are in the watch callback.
+// Note dumpValue returns the text representation of strings as strings, arrays as arrays, etc.
+// See the output below for the end result of this function. function onChangeTest3 (name, prop, old, val, obj) {
   let label = name ? `test3${name}` : 'test3';
   if (Array.isArray(obj) && prop === 'length')